The 20 Best Cameras for Photography

 Manual focus assist is available on Canon EOS R for those who prefer to use manual focus.
 Fast focusing with manual lenses is extremely useful if they have an electronic connection.
 Otherwise, it only provides regular focus peaking, which is still useful for manual focus.

-Canon EOS R is now priced around $1,205 on Amazon and is a good alternative if the Sony A7III is out of your budget.
+Canon EOS R now is a good alternative if the Sony A7III is out of your budget.
 It is also recommended to buy it along with the adaptor if you have previously bought Canon lenses.

 Despite the large battery it has, the battery is rated at 370 (CIPA), even if it can capture up to 700 photos in real practice, particularly when you turn the screen off often.
 Canon EOS R is a budget-friendly and dependable full-frame camera for photography.